hsggdj/Natural-number-game/README.md

 More about me

 I am an undergraduate studying mathematics at the University of Oxford.
 I have spent some time learning Lean and wish to share my solutions here.
-I am open to any suggesstions and discussions.
+I am open to any suggestions and discussions.